 While VOIP has numerous benefits, it’s only fair to mention that it has its share of disadvantages too.
 Here is a look at some of these pros and cons:

-- Low cost: Compared to the traditional phone, VOIP phones are very cheap as they work off the internet.
+Compared to the traditional phone, VOIP phones are very cheap as they work off the internet.
 With VOIP, calls from PC to PC are free and from PC to landlines, there is a nominal charge.
 You also don’t have to pay monthly rentals as with traditional phones.
-You only need pay for the internet and the VOIP is taken care of automatically.
+You only need to pay for the internet and the VOIP is taken care of automatically.

 However, the advantages of VOIP appear to outweigh the disadvantages.